-Hence, many newbie CBD users don’t notice much benefit, but by their third or fourth dose they have more cannabinoid receptors and respond more intensely.
+Hence, many newbie CBD users don’t notice many benefits, but by their third or fourth dose, they have more cannabinoid receptors and respond more intensely.

 Naturally, the best strategy is to use modest, routine doses of CBD to stimulate your ECS and its restorative properties.